Sports in the San Francisco Bay Area: American football

 The Bay Area is home to the National Football League (NFL)'s San Francisco 49ers, who play at Levi's Stadium in Santa Clara, California.
 The team previously played at Candlestick Park (1971–2013) and Kezar Stadium (1946–1970) in San Francisco.
 The 49ers have won five Super Bowl championships: 1981 (XVI), 1984 (XIX), 1988 (XXIII), 1989 (XXIV), and 1994 (XXIX);

 The Bay Area was previously home to the NFL's Oakland Raiders from 1960–1981, and later 1995–2019.
-The Raiders won two Super Bowl championships: 1976 (XI) and 1980 (XV).
+The Raiders won two Super Bowl championships while in Oakland: 1976 (XI) and 1980 (XV).
 The team played at Kezar Stadium, Candlestick Park, and Frank Youell Field before moving into the Oakland Coliseum in 1966 and played there for the rest of their tenure.
 In 1982, the Raiders relocated to Los Angeles where they played until 1994.
 In 2020, the Raiders relocated to Las Vegas, Nevada.

 The Bay Area hosted Super Bowl XIX, Super Bowl 50, and Super Bowl LX.

 Baseball

 The Bay Area is home of a Major League Baseball team, the San Francisco Giants who play at Oracle Park and have won eight World Series titles (three as the San Francisco Giants (2010, 2012, and 2014) and five as the New York Giants).

 San Francisco was ranked #1 in 2012 among America's Best Baseball cities.
 The study examined which U.S. metro areas have produced the most Major Leaguers since 1920.

 The Bay Area was previously home of another MLB team, the Oakland Athletics.
 They played at the Oakland Coliseum from 1968 to 2024, and won nine World Series titles (four as the Oakland Athletics, (1972, 1973, 1974, and 1989) and five as the Philadelphia Athletics).
 Like the Raiders, the team will permanently relocate to Las Vegas.
-After the 2024 season concluded, the Oakland Athletics moved to Sutter Health Park in West Sacramento, where they will temporarily play as simply the Athletics, without a city, state, or region in their name, until their new ballpark in Las Vegas is completed in January 2028.
+After the 2024 season concluded, the Oakland Athletics moved to Sutter Health Park in West Sacramento, where they are temporarily playing as simply the Athletics, without a city, state, or region in their name, until their new ballpark in Las Vegas is completed in January 2028.
 The Athletics had previously relocated to Oakland from Kansas City in 1967.

 The 1989 World Series was known as the "Bay Bridge Series" and the "Battle of the Bay", as the Athletics and Giants played against each other, with the Athletics sweeping the Giants in a 4-game series.
 However, the series is also known as the "Earthquake Series" because the 1989 Loma Prieta earthquake struck on the day of Game 3.

 The Bay Area has hosted the 1961, 1984, 1987, and 2007 All Star Games.

+The city is also home to San Francisco Firebells of the Women's Professional Baseball League.